tasosalvas/spdiu/README.md

   - [ ] Cloning the SPD code to get the complete mob and item lists for journal
   - [ ] Adapting the process for digging into SPD forks
   - [ ] Templating a starter codebase for a fork from SPD source, documenting best practices
-- [ ] Automatic SPDIU presets for remix installations, uh like a mod manager?
+- [ ] Automatic SpdIU presets for remix installations, uh like a mod manager?
 - [ ] Controlling the game?
 - [ ] Memory stuff?
 - [ ] releasing in pypi